Social Media Marketing . Why everyone should be doing it, and why some will fail at it.

-Fortunately, we get to teach and speak on Social Media, Social Media Marketing and Search Engine Optimization.
-We also build Social Media platforms for companies big and small.
-It is because of this that we also see why one person will become successful and another will fail with their Social Media Marketing.
-Some will never start and we can’t help that, but for the ones that do, we hope this helps.
+Fortunately, we get to teach and speak on social media marketing and Search Engine Optimization.
+We also build social media platforms for companies big and small.
+It is because of this that we also see why one person will become successful and another will fail with their social media marketing .
+Some will never start and we can't help that, but for the ones that do, we hope this helps.

 Understanding that unless your product name is similar to Coca-Cola or Nike, it may take you a little longer than them to get followers and be able to track results from your efforts.
 Be patient, don't give up.
 It is a marathon and not a sprint.

 Here is a very good reason you should never stop that is often overlooked.
 Unless you are going to delete every profile and everything else you created, (and then start all over if you do it again, and you most likely will) there would be nothing worse than someone seeing your company profile, company Twitter page or any other of your company sites without a post or comments in several months or years.
 People will assume that that you went out of business.

 2. Fail to Understand that Social Media is Only a Tool

 A hammer is a tool itself, but it will not build a shed.
 You can have a whole box of tools, but if they are just sitting there, nothing gets built or fixed.
 Social media itself will not get you results - Using social media will.

 If you are going to Market on social media, then it is also important that you look good on social media and on the Search Engines.
 Having a good social media presence, also means you will become well indexed by Search Engines.
 Almost by osmosis, you will appear for very competitive search phrases for your product and/or service.

 One of the the good things about social media, is if you are promoting your company, you don't even have to let people know it's you unless you want to.
 Whether you promote yourself or promote a company image only, have a consistent image/theme through-out all of your different sites.... and that brings us to our next point.

 4. Social Media is Mostly Free